1202kbs/Understanding-NN/README.md

 ![alt tag](https://github.com/1202kbs/Understanding-NN/blob/master/assets/1_3_AM_Code/DNN_2.png)

-## 2 Explaining DNN Decisions
+## 2 Layer-wise Relevance Propagation

-In this section, we ask for a given data point x, what makes it representative of a certain concept encoded in some output neuron of the deep neural network (DNN).
+In this section, we first introduce the concept of relevance score with Sensitivity Analysis, explore basic relevance decomposition with Simple Taylor Decomposition and then build up to various Layer-wise Relevance Propagation methods such as Deep Taylor Decomposition.

 ### 2.1 Sensitivity Analysis